 Book and Gift Shops

 Camping, hiking, and backpacking equipment may be purchased at the Camper Store at the entrance to the North Rim Campground.
-7 am to 8 pm.

 North Rim Mule Trips

 Visit Grand Canyon Trail Rides' website or call 435-679-8665 for more information and to book a trip.
 Trail rides are offered between May 15 and October 15.